DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 The townsfolk, bearing smiles that better resemble grimaces, grimly intone, “All will be well.”
 The Baron nods, evidently satisfied, and continues riding north, followed by Izek, his mastiffs, and any remaining guards.
 The activity of the street resumes shortly thereafter.

 If Ireena is with the party, she has drawn up the hood of her cloak upon exiting the inn.
-Nonetheless, unless the party has taken specific action to prevent Izek from noticing her, he catches Ireena’s eye and holds her gaze for a long, lingering moment before ultimately departing, leaving Ireena feeling uncomfortable and cold. [[Arc H - The Strazni Siblings]] then begins.
+Nonetheless, unless the party has taken specific action to prevent Izek from noticing her, he catches Ireena’s eye and holds her gaze for a long, lingering moment before ultimately departing, leaving Ireena feeling uncomfortable and cold. [[Arc G - The Strazni Siblings]] then begins.

 If asked, Ireena notes with uncertainty that something about Izek seemed almost familiar, though she can’t remember why.

-If the players defied Vargas or Izek in any way, or otherwise assisted Willemina, Ernst Larnak reports their actions to Lady Fiona Wachter at Wachterhaus. [[Arc G - Lady Wachter's Wish]] then begins.
+If the players defied Vargas or Izek in any way, or otherwise assisted Willemina, Ernst Larnak reports their actions to Lady Fiona Wachter at Wachterhaus. [[Arc F - Lady Wachter's Wish]] then begins.

 ***End of an Act.*** When the players set off from the Blue Water Inn for their first full day in Vallaki, **Act I** ends and **Act II** begins.
 # Design Notes: Into the Valley